 I have heard this for many years from Tibetan teachers of the Vajrayana tradition: go to the Charnel Grounds.
 In Tibet, where the ground is frozen so much of the year (or was), they bring the dead out to a place and leave them there – in ceremony, I am sure – for the scavengers.
 Unlike everyone else, the monks go while still alive – literally, figuratively – to come closer to impermanence, to learn to tolerate their own aversion, to be with the whole of what is here.

 A friend who is lost to me now once told me about her friend’s doctoral thesis in philosophy, which had at its center – I think – the argument that the only really ethical response to climate change is mourning.

 I write this to myself, but thinking of you helps me write it.
-I wonder what you may have grieved, or you are grieving now.
+I wonder what you may have grieved, or maybe you are grieving now.
 I warm to the tenderness that sustains mourning.
 The willingness to feel.
-I consider myself a beginner in this sort of willingness; my ancestors in their grasping tell me all there is to fear from trusting connection.
+I consider myself a beginner in this sort of willingness; my ancestors in their fear, their grasping, tell me: Everything is Fine, Keep Moving.
 Maybe that is why grief feels like a doorway to me, a mystic portal: whiteness is a monster made of projecting all loss onto other bodies.
 What if all loss happens right here, in my pelvis?
 I’ll need all the love there, too.

 Grief as magic.
 Grief as transformation.
 Grief as reciprocity.